Everything You Need To Know About Leaky Gut

 Infections of any kind – It can be a one-time Infection or an ongoing infectious attack that we a person might be going through.

 I have been asked this question multiple times.
-People are not sure if this a real condition or just made up concept.
+People are not sure if this a real condition or just a made-up concept.

 The zonulin levels can be checked in serum and in stools also.
-There are some other labs which offer a comprehensive intestinal permeability panel which also checks for tight junction proteins, and LPS.
+There are some other labs that offer a comprehensive intestinal permeability panel which also checks for tight junction proteins, and LPS.

 But I always caution my patients that if the test results are negative they don’t always mean that they don’t have issues with intestinal permeability.

 Leaky gut is a diagnosis which includes lab test but also clinical signs and symptoms, so it is very important to discuss this problem with a provider who has experience tackling patients with leaky gut.